eduardocruzpalacios/oop-design-patterns-java/README.md

 ## Repository Organization
 Patterns examples are separated by packages.

-The classes of some patterns are divided into more packages to facilitate the comprehension of the role each class play.
+The classes of some patterns are divided into packages named according to a terminology that facilitates the comprehension of the role each class plays in the corresponding pattern.

 There is 1 runnable classes for each pattern: *Main.java*.
 Comments in this class are intended to clarify even more the example as well as explaining how to maintain the code.